danielrousseaug/connectking/README.md

 Note* I do not condone cheating in online games, this project was made mainly for learning about Web Servers, RPC protocols, simple AI algorithms and to mess around with friends.

 Note: I do not condo
+### Project Status
+This project is currently in active development.

 ## Structure